 Because everything got out of wack, so was my creative practice.
 When you have so much on your plate, it feels like you don’t have time for anything else, but really it just holds you back even more.
 I should know better.

 Getting out, relaxing, and doing physical exercise boosts creativity so ignoring this only make the battle more difficult.
 It is also imperative for my health condition that I never stop exercising.
 Because of this I am dealing with additional health problems that could have totally been prevented had I kept this practice up.

-Bad Jenny.
+Bad Quinn.
 Lesson Learned.